cpbotha/save_image_from_clipboard/README.md

 - This script requires Python 3.8 or higher, because I used the walrus operator.
 - Make sure that you have `xclip` and ImageMagick `convert` installed.
 These are available in most modern Linux distributions.
+- If you are planning to use the Wayland clipboard, make sure that `wl-clipboard` is installed.

 There are at least two options to install: